 In conclusion, I have to ask – did you arrive at the same answer I did?

-With over 25 years’ experience, Bret Smith is widely known as a forward-thinking leader in Demand Generation, Content Marketing, and Behavior Data.
-He has presented in countless webinars, spoken at numerous tradeshows and was named a “Top 25 Marketing Influencer” by InsideView.
-Before founding HiP, Bret was a serial entrepreneur and former Head of Americas Sales Prospecting for Pitney Bowes Software.
-Outside of the office, Bret is a loving husband with six children and (soon-to-be) six grandchildren.
+With 30 years of marketing and business development experience, Bret is known as a forward-thinking leader in Demand Generation, Content Marketing, and Behavior Data.
+He has presented in countless webinars, spoken at numerous tradeshows, contributed a plethora of articles and blog posts and was named a “Top 25 Marketing Influencer” by InsideView.
+His innovations like Closed-Loop Demand Generation, Historical Behavior Scoring, Campaign Engagement Data and Contact Verification are differentiating hallmarks of HiP B2B's business model.